 To do so would be to renounce the very foundation of his throne.
 Even more, it would be to renounce his very Self, and that God cannot do.”

-So if God will deal decisively with all evil, and Gilbert has just argued that God doesn’t discriminate between whose sins God forgives, and moreover all this is of the nature of God’s very Self, and to renounce his very Self he cannot do, then we have warrant to think that God will also deal decisively with everyone’s sin and evil and thereby make provision for all to obtain it.
-Therefore if it is God’s nature to be loving, compassionate and forgiving to all, then it seems reasonable to think it is also God’s nature be righteous and just to all.
+So if God will deal decisively with all evil, and Gilbert has just argued that God doesn’t discriminate between whose sins God forgives, and moreover all this is of the nature of God’s very Self, and to renounce his very Self he cannot do, then we have warrant to think that God will also deal decisively with everyone’s sin and evil and thereby make provision for all to obtain that solution God provides.
+Therefore if it is God’s nature to be loving, compassionate and forgiving to all, then it seems reasonable to think it is also God’s nature to be righteous and just to all.
 But that would require God’s judgment and punishment upon us for our sins.
 This “impenetrable contradiction,” as Gilbert calls it, is “resolved by the death of Jesus on the cross.”
 Therefore, it seems we can conclude that this impenetrable contradiction” is penetrable and no contradiction after all, for what God has done to satisfy his righteousness and justice for one sinner, his love has done it for all sinners.
 The “impenetrable contradiction” is “resolved by the death of Jesus on the cross.”
-God’s righteous judgment upon sin and his love for all sinners is demonstrated in the cross of Christ.
+God’s righteous judgment upon sin and his love for all sinners is demonstrated in the cross of Christ (Rom.
+5:8).
 Contrary to Calvinist unconditional election, if God has done it for one sinner, he has done it for all.

 Furthermore, on Calvinist determinism God would be the author and doer of evil.
 But Gilbert observes that God is perfectly just and righteous.
 And Scripture says, “Your eyes are too pure to look on evil: You cannot tolerate wrong.”
 So Gilbert is correct when he concludes that “To do so would be to renounce the very foundation of his throne.
 Even more, it would be to renounce his very Self, and that God cannot do.”
 So God could not have predetermined “all things” as the Calvinist maintains.
 Some other, more biblical, perspectives on the divine decree and God’s sovereignty are needed.